 Love Christmas?
 Love science?
 Love Christmas STEM activities?

-Combine the two and make these homemade bubble Christmas lights for pretty, holiday fun!
+Combine the two and make these water bubble Christmas lights for pretty, holiday fun!

 My in-laws have a string of ancient Christmas lights they break out every Christmas that when heated, cause some sort of liquid to bubble inside a bulb.